 We like these 2-types of R.E businesses because they have higher cash returns for the dollars invested when compared to other types of real estate.

 When we take a piece of land and add improvements that people are willing to rent, we have created cash flow, that cash flow adds value, that value is wealth creation.
-Some organization that needs steady cash flow to meet their contractual obligations will pay for that cash flow, I.E. insurance companies, retirement systems, REITs etc. The reason you see so much R.E. development going on is that the wealth created with R.E. development allows investors and developers to make double digit returns with limited risk.
+Some organization that needs steady cash flow to meet their contractual obligations will pay for that cash flow, I.E. insurance companies, retirement systems, REITs, etc. The reason you see so much R.E. development going on is that the wealth created with R.E. development allows investors and developers to make double-digit returns with limited risk.

 Why Mobile home parks?

 For Mobile home parks (MHP) the conventional wisdom is to buy older parks and update them, raise rents, and hold for cash flow or sell for quick returns.
-The problem is that finding older MHP that are at a low enough cost that you can add value to is exceedingly difficult to do as the competition from investor groups has run the as is purchase cost up, to over $58,000 per space.
-The other issues are finding existing parks large enough to have economies of scale, in good growth locations and with market rents high enough to justify the cost and improvements while still providing a good return to investors.
+The problem is that finding older MHP that are at a low enough cost that you can add value to is exceedingly difficult to do as the competition from investor groups has run the as-is purchase cost up, to over $58,000 per space.
+The other issues are finding existing parks large enough to have economies of scale, in good growth locations, and with market rents high enough to justify the cost and improvements while still providing a good return to investors.

 When we develop a new MHP we can choose a good location, in a growing area with high monthly market rents.
-Development cost are about $48,000 per rental space for a class “A” park with full amenities.
+Development costs are about $48,000 per rental space for a class “A” park with full amenities.
 Done right a new park can have investor returns of 14% to 22% annualized over the life over the (7 to 10-yea)r life of the project.
-A new park is easier to manage, has lower operating cost and has a higher resale value when it comes time to cash out.
+A new park is easier to manage, has a lower operating cost, and has a higher resale value when it comes time to cash out.
 That makes for a reduced risk with more predictable cash flows.